12 Tips for Better Contract Negotiation and Editing

 Tip #12: Signed, sealed and delivered

 When it comes to the contract completion stage, you’ll need to have the signatures of the relevant people involved in the contract.
 That will be yourself and perhaps other associated colleagues, and on the client’s side a legal representative of their organization.
-When you sign on the dotted line, make sure you do it with a legally enforceable signature.
-In the case of an e signature, use a platform, like ApproveMe that conforms to various legal frameworks for e signing, such as the ESIGN law.
+When you sign on the dotted line, make sure you do it with a legally enforceable electronic signature.
+In the case of online signatures, use a platform, like ApproveMe that conforms to various legal frameworks for e signing, such as the ESIGN law.
 Having your legal t’s crossed and i’s dotted will give you the peace of mind that your contract is sound.